ZuckermanLab/ModelExplorer/README.txt

-On-going research into systems-based modeling of molecular machines.
+Archived research into systems-based modeling of molecular machines.

 For an overview of the general methods used, see the PLOS Comp.
 Bio.
 Paper by George et al:https://doi.org/10.1371/journal.pcbi.1007884